 Scholarly Commons Citation

 Tushnet, Rebecca, "Looking at the Lanham Act: Images in Trademark and Advertising Law" (2011).
 Georgetown Law Faculty Publications and Other Works.
-Paper 737.
+737.